 He lives in Canmore, Alberta with his partner Margo Talbot.

 Convention Delegates are selected according to criteria found within the HSAS Constitution & Bylaws (3.04 Delegates).

-Click in the map below for Delegate information in your area of the Saskatchewan Health Authority – as of September 15, 2020.
+Click in the map below for Delegate information in your area of the Saskatchewan Health Authority.

 Not sure of which Union Region to look in?
 Click an area of the map for details or search the city or town name below and the corresponding Union Region on the map will light up, then click the highlighted Union region to see the details.